 1. Post to social media accounts

-Pushing your content to your social accounts is an easy way to get exposure immediately after publishing.
-Let your followers know about your latest post by posting to your social media accounts immediately after you publish it.
+Pushing your content to your social accounts is an easy way to let your followers know about it and get exposure immediately.

-Some posts are not suitable for all social media accounts.
+Keep in mind, though, that some posts aren’t suitable for all social media accounts.
 Before posting updates, consider how your followers may differ across social media accounts.

 2. Distribute through an email list